potlitel/PythonTask-ChainProcessor/Readme.md

 ```

 ## Installation
-Before using ChainProcessor.py we must make sure that we have some version of python installed on our workstation, for this we execute the following command:
+Before using ChainProcessor.py we must be sure that we have some version of python installed on our workstation, for this we execute the following command:

 ```bash
 python --version